jrpacha/240032-problems-fem-1d/README.md

 # FEM 1D:
-## Some examples of problems corresponding to the FEM in 1D
+## Some examples corresponding to the FEM in 1D

+In FEM1D_Examples.pdf you'll find the following exercises realted with the Finite Element Method in 1 dimension:

 1. Final Exam Q1-2018-19.
-Exercise 1 (perm a).
+Exercise 1 (perm. a).
 1. Midterm Exam Q1-2018-19.
-Exercise 1 (perm a).
+Exercise 1 (perm. a).
 1. From our class problem's list.
     1. Exercise 10.
     1. Exercise 11.
-    1. Exercise 12.
+    1. Exercise 12 (Matlab code in file prob12.m)

 All exercises are completely solved  and explained.